kvirikroma/game_of_life/README.md

 6. No ability to rollback last steps of game
 7. Life runner calculates new step too slow
 8. There's no VSync
+9. Input lags on some systems (even on low speed)
 </pre>